Roy-Tuhin/maskrcnn_sophisticate-/README.md

       ```bash
       wget -O - https://raw.githubusercontent.com/mangalbhaskar/codehub/master/scripts/codehub.init.sh | bash
       ```
+    * Close the terminal and open the new terminal for the next steps for the environment variables to reflect in the shell
 2. **Install the required software**
     * Ref: [How to Setup System and Install Required Software](readme/scripts.system.md)
     * Before setting up AI environment, ensure that the python is installed and virtualenv is properly configured.
 Default path of virtualenv would be: `/codehub/virtualmachines/virtualenvs`.
 This is to ensure maximum portability.